Primary tabs

 Thesis / Dissertation

-The examination for the degree of PhD consists of a thesis, of not more than 60,000 words in length, exclusive of tables, footnotes, bibliography, and appendices.
+The examination for the PhD degree consists of a thesis of not more than 60,000 words in length, exclusive of tables, footnotes, bibliography, and appendices.
 The assessment also includes an oral examination on the thesis and on the general field of knowledge within which it falls.
+Students also have an opportunity to present their research orally to the department before their viva examination; however, this presentation is not a formal component of the viva or the assessment.